zanoon2020/automationTask/README.md

   - Projects consists of one pages Package and one Test package
   - pages package consists of two classess ( Home Page and Search Results Page )
   - tests package consists of one test class has two tests (navigate and search , search and filter )
+  - test data such as **url and search keyword** are read from test data file located in "src/test/resources/testDataFiles/testData.json".
+  - custome Properties file loacted in "src/main/resources/properties/custom.properties" is used to change browser and controlling Built in features.